Udûn (The Lord of the Rings: The Rings of Power): Plot

-An army of Orcs led by Adar find the tower of Ostirith abandoned.
-While they search for the humans, Arondir triggers a booby-trap that collapses the tower on many of the Orcs.
-The humans, who had moved down the valley back to Tirharad, cheer as the tower falls.
-Meanwhile, Galadriel, Halbrand, Queen Regent Míriel, and soldiers from Númenor make their way towards the Southlands by ship.
+An army of Orcs and their leader, Adar, march on the tower of Ostirith searching for humans from the village of Tirharad.
+They find the tower abandoned, and Arondir triggers a booby-trap that collapses it on many of the Orcs.
+The humans, who are back in Tirharad, celebrate.
+Meanwhile, Galadriel and Halbrand make their way towards the Southlands by ship with Queen Regent Míriel of Númenor and her soldiers.
 Galadriel meets Isildur and learns from his father, Elendil, that Isildur's mother drowned.

-Arondir attempts to destroy the broken sword but is unable to with conventional tools.
+Arondir attempts to destroy the broken sword that the Orcs are seeking, but is unable to with conventional tools.
 He tells Bronwyn that he is going to hide it as Theo watches on.
 Arondir helps the town prepare for the next assault.
 He professes his love to Bronwyn and promises a life together with her and Theo after the battle.
 That night, the Orcs enter Tirharad.
-The townspeople trap them in the center of the village and are victorious, but soon realize that many of the enemies they just killed were the humans who had joined Adar.
+The Southlanders trap and kill them, but soon realize that many of the enemies they just killed were actually humans who joined Adar.

-Orc archers shoot at the townsfolk, killing and wounding many.
-Bronwyn is hit in the shoulder; Theo and Arondir cauterize her wound.
-Adar demands the broken sword and Arondir attempts to negotiate, but the Orcs continue to kill people.
-Theo reveals the sword and gives it to Adar when Bronwyn is threatened.
-Adar orders the rest of the humans to be killed, but the Númenóreans arrive on horseback and kill or capture the remaining Orcs.
-Adar is captured by Galadriel and Halbrand as he attempts to escape.
+Orc archers shoot at the Southlanders, killing and wounding many.
+The survivors retreat inside the tavern where Theo and Arondir cauterize a serious wound on Bronwyn's shoulder.
+Adar and the Orcs enter the tavern and demand the broken sword, killing more people and threatening Bronwyn.
+Theo reveals that he knows where Arondir hid the sword and gives it to Adar.
+The latter orders the rest of the humans to be killed, but is interrupted when the Númenóreans arrive on horseback.
+Adar gives Waldreg a task before attempting to flee; he is chased down and captured by Galadriel and Halbrand.
+The Númenóreans kill or capture the remaining Orcs.

 Galadriel interrogates Adar, discovering that he is an Elf who was corrupted by the first Dark Lord, Morgoth, and turned into one of the first Orcs.
 He claims to have killed the second Dark Lord, Sauron, and is now focused on creating a home for all Orcs.
-Halbrand is hailed as the King of the Southlands and the Númenóreans celebrate their victory.
-Theo realizes that the broken sword is missing as Waldreg uses it to unlock the dam beside Ostirith.
-Water rushes into the Orcs' tunnels which lead to the mountain Orodruin.
-The water enters a magma chamber beneath the mountain and the resulting pressure causes an eruption that spews lava, ash, and smoke over the Southlands.
+A celebration is held where Halbrand is hailed as the King of the Southlands.
+Theo realizes that the broken sword is missing: Waldreg has it, and uses it to unlock the dam beside Ostirith.
+Water rushes through the Orcs' tunnels to the mountain Orodruin, entering a magma chamber beneath the mountain.
+The resulting pressure causes an eruption that covers the Southlands in lava, ash, and smoke.